sejaldua/sejaldua/README.md

 I'm a data scientist, programmer, biomedical engineer, runner, and sushi connoisseur 🍣.

-- 👩‍💻 I am passionate about accelerating the healthcare domain with seamless technology integration, data-driven decision-making, and cloud-based AI.
+- 👩‍💻 I am passionate about accelerating the healthcare domain with seamless technology integration, data-driven decision making, and cloud-based AI.
 - 🌱 Currently learning TensorFlow
 - 🎓 Recently graduated Summa Cum Laude from Tufts University with a dual degree in Data Science and Biomedical Engineering!
 - 💬 Ask me about my experience co-teaching Data Science for Biotech in the Tufts Experimental College.